Health procedures

 - managing allergic reactions, medication used and method (e.g. Epipen)

-• The child’s name is added to the Dietary Requirements board.
+• The child’s name is added to the Dietary Requirements list.

-• A copy of the risk assessment and health care plan is kept in the healthcare file and is shared with all staff.
+• A copy of the risk assessment and health care plan is kept in the child’s personal file and is shared with all staff and is also kept in the kitchen Food Allergy and Dietary Needs file.

-• Parents show staff how to administer medication in the event of an allergic reaction.
+• Parents/carers show staff how to administer medication in the event of an allergic reaction.

 • Generally, no nuts or nut products are used within the setting.

-• Parents are made aware, so that no nut or nut products are accidentally brought in.
+• Parents/carers are made aware, so that no nut or nut products are accidentally brought in.

-• Any foods containing food allergens are identified on children’s snack menus.
+• Any foods containing food allergens are identified on children’s menus.

 Oral Medication